 6. When will I know if I will get an interview?

-There is approximately 3-4 interview sessions for each cohort.
+There are approximately 3-4 interview sessions for each cohort.
 Please note that the number of interview sessions and interview dates may change depending on the current applicant pool at that time.

 7. When and how will I be notified of my final admission status?